Phase 1 Strategic Synthesis · Near & Dear · 2026

 Where DENSITY wins

-• Dual-mode RF (monopolar + bipolar) — no one else pairs both
+• Dual-mode RF (sequential monopolar + bipolar) — no one else pairs both

-• 5-level cooling — comfort baked into the engineering, not the marketing
+• Smart Adjustable Cooling — comfort baked into the engineering, not the marketing

 Thermage FLX by Solta (Bausch Health)